Gabe3L/gaia/README.md

 # Project GAIA

-GAIA (Gabe's AI Assistant) is a multimodal, AI-powered desktop assistant designed to enable intuitive hands-free human-computer interaction.
+GAIA (Gabe's AI Assistant) is an AI-powered desktop assistant that enables intuitive hands-free human-computer interaction.
 It uses voice recognition to interpret spoken requests, tracks hand gestures to control the cursor, and speaks responses aloud using a text-to-speech engine.

 GAIA aims to be a fully hands-free assistant useful for accessibility, productivity, and interactive environments, including robotics and human-machine collaboration.